 We think the answer is: Nothing.

-That’s why we created YouOwnYou, the world’s first personalized terms and conditions generator.
+That’s why we created YouOwnYou, a personalized terms and conditions generator for consumers.

 In hopes of convincing everyone that boring is fun, iVirtual has big merchandising plans like t-shirts that say “Let’s Get Bored Together” and “Read My Fine Print”.
 But we know that in reality most people will continue to ignore the boring details.
 That’s OK!
 Just don’t ignore the chance to create your own terms and conditions.
 We promise to stay focused on the boring details so you can stay focused on living your online life in a way that is aligned with your real life.